 11. Assume that there is a rise in the foreign exchange value of the dollar 12.
-Assume that there is an increase in labor training and education

-Which determinant?Xn Which determinant?PRODUCTIVITY

-\triangle AD or \triangle AS? \checkmark AD \triangle AD or \triangle AS? \uparrow AS

-AS AD AD AD Real domestic output AD Real domestic output

-What happens to: What happens to:

-Real GDP Real GDP

-Unemployment Unemployment

-Price Level Price Level

-Inflation Inflation

-Economic Growth Economic Growth

-[Δ GDP or Δ potential GDP ?] [Δ GDP or Δ potential GDP ?] Δ potential GDP
+Assume that there is an increase in labor training and education Which determinant?Xn Which determinant?PRODUCTIVITY \triangle AD or \triangle AS? \checkmark AD \triangle AD or \triangle AS? \uparrow AS AS AD AD AD Real domestic output AS 1 AS 2 AD Real domestic output What happens to: What happens to: Real GDP↓ Real GDP Unemployment Unemployment↓ Price Level Price Level Inflation↓ Inflation↓ Economic Growth?
+Economic Growth?
+If economic growth, which type?
+If economic growth, which type?
+Achieving the potential or Increasing the potential Achieving the potential or Increasing the potential